jonlinca/galvanizer/cran-comments.md

 * This is a new release.
 * Re-submission 1: Altered DESCRIPTION file to accurately reference licenses.
 Removed LICENSE file.
 Changed DESCRIPTION file, description line to reflect URL of API.
+* Re-submission 2: Added single quote around the word Highbond, removed pipe as export to remove need for \argument \value RD tag, added \value tags with outputs